ansible-collections/ibm_zos_core/docs/source/playbooks.rst

      LANG: "C"

 .. note::
-   Rocket python is unsupported; if this is the only available python on the target, the following environment variables have been noted to work.
+   Currently, the supported python on the target is IBM Open Enterprise Python for z/OS.
+If Rocket Python is the only available python on the target, the following environment variables must be set in the provided ``all.yml`` configuration.
 Please review the README.ZOS guide included with the ported python for further configurations.

 .. code-block:: yaml